 Talk to members of your healthcare team or any healthcare provider.
 Healthcare professionals are obliged to give you information about advance directives.
 Talk with your lawyer, your local bar association, or the Legal Aid Society in your community or your senior citizen center.
-Also, see the list of resources on pages 21 and 22 of this booklet.
+Also, see the list of resources starting on page 22.

-Topics to discuss with your family/friends
+Topics to discuss with your loved ones

 Dealing with life and death issues can be difficult for many people.
-Yet, it is important that you decide how you feel about these things and what you would want if you should ever become too sick to make your own decisions or communicate them to others.
-Talking over the following questions with a family member or a special friend may help.
+Yet, it is important that you decide how you feel about these things and what you would want if you should ever become unable to make your own decisions or communicate them to others.

+Talking over the following questions with a loved one may help.

-- 1. What is the poorest quality of life that would be acceptable for you? - 2.
-Under what circumstances, if any, would you want to stop dialysis? - 3.
-How do you feel about death and dying? - 4.
-How important to you are being independent and making your own decisions? - 5.
-Do you have any health problems now?
-How would you describe them? - 6.
-Would your religious beliefs affect how you feel about life-sustaining treatments? - 7.
-If you were terminally ill with no hope of recovery, would you want any of the following life-sustaining treatments to continue: - comfort care (use of medicine to lessen pain)? - cardiopulmonary resuscitation (CPR)? - tube feeding of food, water or both?
+- What is the poorest quality of life that would be acceptable for you? - Under what circumstances, if any, would you want to stop dialysis? - How do you feel about death and dying? - How important is it to you being independent and making your own decisions? - Do you have any health problems now?
+How would you describe them? - Would your religious beliefs affect how you feel about life-sustaining treatments? - If you were terminally ill with no hope of recovery, would you want any of the following life-sustaining treatments to continue?: - " comfort care (use of medicine to lessen pain) - " cardiopulmonary resuscitation (CPR) - " tube feeding of food, water, or both - " mechanical or artificial respiration using a machine that breathes for you

-- mechanical or artificial respiration using a machine that breathes for you? - o antibiotics to fight infection? - o dialysis? - surgery? - blood transfusions or blood products? - 8.
-If you had severe and permanent brain damage, would you want any of the above life-sustaining treatments to continue?
-If so, which ones? - 9.
-If you were in a permanent coma, would you want any of these life-sustaining treatments to continue?
-If so, which ones? - 10.
-Do you think your family and friends would support you in your decisions about future medical care? - 11.
-Who would you want to state your decisions for you if you were unable to express them yourself?
-Would this person be agreeable to doing this? - 12.
-Would you want to donate any organs or tissue (heart, kidneys, liver, eyes, bone) to someone else at the time of death?
-Specify which organs or tissues, if any, you would want to donate.
+- " antibiotics to fight infection - " dialysis - " surgery - " blood transfusions or blood products - If you had severe and permanent brain damage, would you want any of the above life-sustaining treatments to continue?
+If so, which ones? - If you were in a permanent coma, would you want any of these life-sustaining treatments to continue?
+If so, which ones? - Do you think your family and friends would support you in your decisions about future medical care? - Who would you want to state your decisions for you if you were unable to express them yourself?
+Would this person be agreeable to doing this? - Would you want to donate any organs or tissue (heart, kidneys, liver, eyes, bone) to someone else at the time of your death?
+Specify which organs or tissues, if any, you would want to donate. - Have you ever had to make a healthcare decision for someone?
+What was that like and were you prepared for it?
+What do you wish you had known at the time?